hong-chen/notes/bash.md

 ssh <b>username</b>@<b>remoteserver</b> mkdir -p ~/.ssh
 </pre>

-and enter the password for the account on remote server.
+and enter the password for the account on the remote server (e.g., `hchen@skynet.colorado.edu`).

 On local computer, type the following in a terminal